 When are the first and last trains of the day?

-There are 3 scheduled trains on most days.
-Unfortunately, none of them are direct connections, so you will need to disembark from your original train and board a connecting train during your journey.
-Don't forget to bring your carry-on luggage when you switch trains.
-In some instances, you may also be responsible for transferring your own checked baggage.
+Typically there is only one scheduled train per day.
+However, it is not a direct train.
+This means that you will need to disembark from your original train and board a connecting train at some point during your journey.
+You will need to remember to bring your carry-on luggage with you when you transfer trains.
+Depending on the carrier's policy, you may also be responsible for transferring your own checked baggage.

 Where is the train station in Seattle?

-There is one train station in Seattle:
+All train stations in Seattle:

-- King St Station - 303 S Jackson St
+King St Station - 303 S Jackson St

 Where is the train station in San Diego?

-- 1050 Kettner Blvd
+Santa Fe Depot - 1050 Kettner Blvd

-- 4005 Taylor St
+4005 Taylor St

 Plan your next adventure